meetric1/sdk_screenspace_shaders/README.md

 ![screenshot](thumbnail.jpg)

 # Background
 It has been discovered that the Source engine supports loading custom pixel shaders, via a completely undocumented shader named `screenspace_general`.
-The pixel shaders can be applied using a screen overlay or on brushes.
+The pixel shaders so far have been proven to work on the following:
+- Screen overlays
+- Brushes
+- Models (requires `$softwareskin 1` and `$translucent 1` in VMT)
+- info_overlay
+- Decals

 Such custom shaders can be packed into maps or downloaded by servers, and it works on both Windows and Linux.